semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

 - test pricing
+  - fails on new iap
+  - try on new sub
+  - try on new intro
+  - try on new app
+- start end dates, scheduling
+- improve logging on showAction by gathering

 - what's new is not shared from base we need to check whether it's specific to this or other stuff too like description etc